“Award-winning writer. Organizer. Thinker. Travel fan. Food enthusiast. Evil explorer. Creator. TV specialist. Communicator.”

 Ragan ran a piece on bios that are both funny and effective, for the most part.
 (I won’t single out the one with the incorrect use of “it’s,” speaking of grammar.)

-My own bio mentions the work I do (writing, newsletters, internal communications), my main professional association (IABC), school (Royal Roads, or RRU), and personal tidbits (that I am a mom, a wine drinker and a dog lover).
+My own bio mentions the work I do (writing, internal communications), my main professional association (IABC), school (Royal Roads, or RRU), and personal tidbits (that I am a mom, a wine drinker and a dog lover).
 What does your bio say about you?

 - Tips for those just getting started on Twitter (from the archives, but still valid)